Trolling for Walleye with Crankbaits

 Planer boards are used for trolling for walleye with crankbaits.
 They are an effective tool for setting multiple rods and getting your baits away from the boat.
 Ever notice walleye are usually marking lower on your electronics than they are?
 That is because walleye shy away from your boat and the noise.
 Planer boards are a must to get your baits out and away from the boat.
 They also help keep multiple lines organized so they do not get tangled.
 Using a rod holder tree or multiple rod holders in a row on your gunnel is a must.

-Let out enough lines so crankbaits are running in the top portion of the water column walleyes are suspending in based on your electronics.
-This is done by using the line counter reels as mentioned above along with an accurate dive chart for the crankbait you are using.
+When trolling for walleye with crankbaits, keep your lure above the fish.
+This is done by using a line counter fishing reel.
 It is good practice to set your crankbaits at different depths until you figure out the sweet spot.
-Once you figure out which depth is working the best, set all your lines to that depth and you will catch walleye.
+Once you figure out which depth is working the best, set all your lines to that depth.

-The season has a lot to do with trolling speed on the Great Lakes and inland lakes.
-During the fall, winter, and spring troll crankbaits slower.
+Seasons on the Great Lakes dictate what speed to troll for walleye.
+During the fall, winter, and spring, your trolling speed should be slow.
 Your speed over the ground should be in the .8-1.2 MPH range.
-As the water warms up going into the summer you can pick up the speed.
-In the summer it’s not uncommon to run at 2.0 MPH.
-Sometimes weather patterns such as a cold front will slow down the walleye, in this case it may be best to run at a slower speed, even in the summertime.
+As the water warms up going into the summer, you can pick up the speed.
+In the summer, it’s not uncommon to run at 2.0 MPH.
+Sometimes, weather patterns such as a cold front will slow down the walleye fishing.
+When those conditions arise, slow down.

-With some time on the water utilizing the tips above, you’ll be slaying buckets of walleyes in no time by crankbait trolling!
+With some time on the water utilizing the tips above, you’ll be slaying walleye in no time by crankbait trolling!
 Good luck out there.